 Ben Askren is a reality

 Ben Askren was released from his contract (let go) by the fight promotion Bellator in 2013 while still reigning champion following an unbeaten streak of 9 wins.
 READ THAT AGAIN.
 Ben Askren was let go while 9-0 and still champion of a promotion.
 What?
 Why would they possibly do that?
 The reason is unspoken but obvious, his fights are not exciting to the average fan.
 You see if you are unfamiliar with Ben Askren’s style of fighting what you need to know is that he is one of the most dominant wrestlers the sport of MMA has ever seen.
 The guy takes down opponents at will, and smothers and controls them while hitting them with short shots for however long the fight happens to be and usually wins by decision.
 In his last fight for Bellator he hit his opponent an unbelievable 248 times, while only being hit himself 3 times.
 This guy IS ground and pound.
 He is an NCAA 4 time All American collegiate wrestler.
 While his fighting style might not be as exciting to watch as someone like Anderson Silva, it shouldn’t matter.
 Being a good fighter should not mean being exciting or entertaining.
-If the UFC was a bunch of Tae-Kwon Douches doing flippy kicks at one another for 15 minutes I’d be sick.
 The UFC and other organizations also lose legitimacy by stonewalling high level wrestlers.
 Think about it, if you are the UFC and you are proclaiming yourself as the organization with the best fighters on the planet, then you’d think they would contract fighters who find a way to win.
 Sadly when the UFC was given the option to pick up Ben Askren they declined.
 Why would they decline picking up a current Bellator Champion with a 9-0 win record?
 Most likely because they think he is “boring” too.
 Let’s talk about the UFC quick since I brought them up.

 The UFC is a business